Interpret Advanced Usage

 Create a grid of data

 data_grid allows you to create a pairwise grid, also known as a cross-join or cartesian product, of data using the covariates passed to the conditional and the optional variable parameter.
 Covariates not passed to conditional, but are terms in the Bambi model, are set to typical values (e.g., mean or mode).
-If you are coming from R, this function is partially inspired from the data_grid function in {modelr}.
+If you are coming from R, this function is partially inspired from the data_grid function in the R package modelr.

 There are two ways to create a pairwise grid of data: